sendgrid/docs/source/User_Guide/Email_Deliverability/Undelivered_Email/drops.md

 How to identify Drops
 {% endanchor %}

-On the <a href=”https://sendgrid.com/statistics/overview”>Global Stats Dashboard</a>, the Drops can also be identified as Repeated Bounces, Repeated Spam Reports, Repeated Unsubscribes and Invalid Emails:
+On the [Global Stats Dashboard](https://sendgrid.com/statistics/overview), the Drops can also be identified as Repeated Bounces, Repeated Spam Reports, Repeated Unsubscribes and Invalid Emails:

 ![Global Stats Drop]({{root_url}}/images/drops_1.png)